Medicare Basics

 PART C

-Part C coverage come from private insurance companies that take on your risk from the gaps in Original Medicare.
+Part C (also known as Medicare Advantage Plans) combines the benefits of Original Medicare (Parts A & B) and often includes Part D (Prescription Drug coverage) as well as dental, vision, hearing, gym membership, over-the-counter cards and other benefits.
 Also known as Medicare “Advantage” plans, these policies go beyond Original Medicare by offering additional benefits ranging from prescription drug coverage, dental, vision, hearing while some also offer gym memberships and over the counter (OTC) medications and supplies.

-Part C plans are required to at least match the coverage found in Original Medicare and will then become your primary source of health insurance.
+Part C plans are required to at least match the coverage found in Original Medicare and become your primary source of health insurance.
 Since there are several Part C plan types, costs may vary widely.
-One benefit of Part C plans is that they are guaranteed issue when you become eligible – there are no health questions and you cannot be denied coverage for any reason.
-If you wait to enroll after your initial eligibility period, you will be subject to this is not the case.
+One benefit of Part C plans is that they are always “guaranteed issue” – there are no health questions and you cannot be denied coverage for any reason.

 PART D